Luxury Villas in Portugal and Across the Algarve

 Church of St Anthony, Lagos: 1-2 hours

-A historic museum and church and church, the Igreja de Santo Antonio is one of the few buildings to survive the earthquake of 1755. it features a "golden chapel" and a fascinating collection of artifacts, some dating back to the Roman Empire.
+A historic museum and church and church, the Igreja de Santo Antonio is one of the few buildings to survive the earthquake of 1755. it features a "golden chapel" and a fascinating collection of artefacts, some dating back to the Roman Empire.
 You'll also be able to see elaborate wooden carvings and a history of the Lagos area.

 Fortress Sagres: 1 hour

-On a windswept shelf-like promontory in Sagres, this 16th century fortress was severely damaged during the Great Earthquake of 1755. it was restored in the mid-20th century, but there is still a 16th century turret present. if you love history, these iconic ruins are a must.
+On a windswept shelf-like promontory in Sagres, this 16th-century fortress was severely damaged during the Great Earthquake of 1755. it was restored in the mid-20th century, but there is still a 16th-century turret present. if you love history, these iconic ruins are a must.

 Convent of San Jose: 1-2 hours

-Dating back to the 18th Century, the Convent housed members of the Camelite order of nuns.
+Dating back to the 18th Century, the Convent housed members of the Carmelite order of nuns.
 Originally built from limestone, the small chapel was restored in the 19th century and now occasionally holds music performances.
 There is a small art gallery with temporary exhibitions throughout the year.

 International Sand Sculptures Festival, Pera: 1-2 hours